loilo/node-php-date/README.md

 ## Timezone identifiers

-The only token not supported by `php-date` is the `e` which gives a timezone identifier in PHP.
+The only PHP date token not supported by this package is the `e` which would return a timezone identifier.
 I felt that this would bloat the code a little too much.
+Also I'm not even sure if that's reliably detectable.